Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Methods

-\myparagraph{Relaxation and regularization of \eqref{eq:new-MCR2}} As the equality constraint of \eqref{eq:new-MCR2} is overly restrictive in practice, we relax it by introducing a tolerance parameter $\tau$, which bounds the absolute difference between the two coding rates within each subspace, resulting in the following inequality constraints:
+Since that the equality constraints in \eqref{eq:new-MCR2} is unnecessarily restrictive in practice, we attempt to relax them by introducing a tolerance $\tau$, which uniformly bounds the absolute difference of the two coding rates within each subspace, \ie, $| R(\Qk{k}) - R(\Zk{k})| \leq \tau$.
+Therefore, contracting the representatives will correspondingly compress the input tokens as well up to the tolerance $\tau$.

-As a result, contracting the representatives via \eqref{eq:new-MCR2} ensures that the input tokens are correspondingly compressed in most cases, despite a potential significant gap between their coding rates.\footnote{ In \figref{fig:reduced_cr}, we observe that although the gap (\ie, $\tau$) is significant, the trends of the two coding rates still closely echo each other.
-We thus do not deliberately constrain the value of $\tau$.} Additionally, note that the coding rate is invariant under any orthogonal transformation~\cite{Yu:NIPS2020-MCR2}.
-In extreme cases, if no additional structural constraint linking representatives to input tokens is imposed, the representatives could even be orthogonal to all input tokens, while still yielding identical coding rates.
-Therefore, we regularize the relaxed constraints~\eqref{eq:new-new-contraint-temp} through a reconstruction term, such that the representatives can be expressed as linear combinations of the input tokens.